mehulkatara-zz/excel2tableau/README.md

 # ETL for Tableau
-> datacenter.R
+## datacenter.R

 Transform semi-structure text files to structure database

+> Limitation

+Data center name must not greater then 3 character

+Read folder must not contain "_"

+Semi-structure text files changes affect to database

-> outlook macro.vba
+## outlook macro.vba

 Auto download email attachment from specific subject and save it into folder

-> jsontomysql.R
+## jsontomysql.R

 Download json file and convert it to database